The Challenges of Thought-Stopping

 - Practice and rehearse steps 1 through 3 until the toxic thought fades when told to do so.
 Repeat the process.
 This time interrupt the thought by only saying the word “Stop” in a normal tone of voice.

 - When you achieve to the point where your normal voice can stop the Toxic thought, try whispering, “Stop.”

 - Once that works, imagine merely hearing the word “Stop” inside your mind.

 - Move up to the next distressing thought that bothers you a bit more than the last one and continue your ritual of Thought-Stopping.

 It’s helpful to mix it up when you are Thought-Stopping.
 Learn to do it in a variety of ways.
 And stop any efforts that make you feel more anxious or depressed.

 Thought-Stopping has become somewhat controversial.
-One of the reasons why is because we now understand the phenomena of rumination in a more sophisticated way.
+One of the reasons is that we now understand the phenomena of rumination in a more sophisticated way.

 Another issue is that some clients assume too much responsibility for their intrusive thoughts.
 This may cause them to rebound with even greater force.
 If your attempt at Thought-Stopping has heightened your negative thinking, it’s best to stop the Thought-Stopping techniques that you have been using up to that point and discuss other options with your therapist.

-Research by Dr. Daniel Wegner at Harvard on “white bears and other unwanted thoughts” shows that trying not to think a thought leads to it returning with a vengeance like a boomerang.
+Research by Dr. Daniel Wegner at Harvard on “white bears and other unwanted thoughts” shows that trying not to think a thought may lead to it returning with a vengeance like a boomerang in some cases.

 Susan Nolen-Hoeksema was chair of Yale’s Department of Psychology.
 She was a renowned scholar, teacher, mentor, and academic leader.
 Susan was recognized internationally for her work on how people regulate emotions and how maladaptive thinking can aggravate emotional problems, especially depression.
 She had a particular interest in the Thought-Stopping battles of women and adolescents.